 In addition, Delta 8 is also much less potent than THC.
 This makes it a perfect choice for those who want to experience the benefits of cannabinoids without the psychoactive effects.

 Are There Delta 8 CBD Gummies?

 Yes, many organizations make delta 8 gummies, in addition to a lot of other forms.
 Since gummy products seem to be such a huge hit in the THC and CBD world, it only makes sense to make a CBD gummy form of delta 8, to.

 If you’re looking for great gummies, try Area 52 delta 8 gummies.
 They are one of the most popular Delta 8 products on the internet, and for good reason.

 Is Delta 8 Safe?

-The clear answer is yes.
-Delta 8 is safe when used properly.
+Yes, delta 8 is safe.
+Delta 8 is actually very safe when used properly.
 It is even safe for those who are sensitive to THC.

 However, it is important to remember that Delta 8 is still a cannabinoid.
 And like all cannabinoids, it is metabolized by the liver.
 Thus, you should start slowly, with a lower dose, and increase gradually as needed.

 As with any new product, there are always some risks and side effects to be aware of.